“Who is wise? The person who learns from everyone.” (Psalm 119:99)

 - Shabbat morning Torah study minyan with clergy

-This year’s class topics include the following series:
+Last year’s class topics included the following series:

 - Prayer & Liturgy 101 with Cantor Ben-David - Winter Sundays, 11 AM - 12 PM